 All Libertarians make a pledge to "oppose the initiation of force to achieve political or social goals."
 There is no question who is initiating force for political purposes by waging war in Ukraine.
 This should not be a difficult or subtle issue for Libertarians.
 As always, we stand on the side of peace and in opposition to tyranny and the initiation of force.
-Those who stand with Putin cannot also stand for Liberty.

-"...We recognize the right of all people to resist tyranny and defend themselves and their rights.
+Those who stand with Putin cannot also stand for Liberty. "...We recognize the right of all people to resist tyranny and defend themselves and their rights.
 We condemn the use of force, and especially the use of terrorism, against the innocent, regardless of whether such acts are committed by governments or by political or revolutionary groups."

-- Libertarian Party Platform, 3.3 International Affairs

-Putin's rationale for his murderous invasion of Ukraine rests heavily on the allegation that the United States is arming neo-Nazis.
-While there are undoubtedly some neo-Nazis in Ukraine, (and also in Russia, elsewhere in Europe, in the United States, and everywhere else), it's incredibly disturbing to can the Libertration Party of New Viewnohine exemution Button's District States and the in the United States.

-see the Libertarian Party of New Hampshire regurgitate Putin's claims in their Facebook statement on the invasion.
+- Libertarian Party Platform, 3.3 International Affairs Putin's rationale for his murderous invasion of Ukraine rests heavily on the allegation that the United States is arming neo-Nazis.
+While there are undoubtedly some neo-Nazis in Ukraine. (and also in Russia, elsewhere in Europe, in the United States, and everywhere else), it's incredibly disturbing to see the Libertarian Party of New Hampshire regurgitate Putin's claims in their Facebook statement on the invasion.
 And on Thursday, former State Committee member Tara DeSisto engaged in objectively de-humanizing Nazi terminology in a Facebook discussion, saying that "That is exactly what the state party did.
 They got rid of a disease."
 Dehumanization is the fourth of the ten stages of any genocide, as I know from teaching about the Holocaust.